jocafamaka/nagmapReborn/README.md

 # NagMap Reborn Introduction

-NagMap Reborn is an initiative to improve the NagMap project developed by [Marcel Hecko](https://github.com/hecko) which according to his own description is an "... super-simple application to integrate Nagios or Icinga with Google maps.
+NagMap Reborn is based on NagMap project developed by [Marcel Hecko](https://github.com/hecko) which according to his own description is an "... super-simple application to integrate Nagios or Icinga with Google maps.
 The integration aims to visualize current status of network devices on aerial photography images..."

 ## Features

 * Updating hosts status without refresh on page.
 * Support for multiple languages.
 * System of last occurrences (ChangesBar).
+  * Content filter. <sup>(NEW)</sup>
 * System of sound warning.
 * Notification system on the page.
 * Almost total control of page characteristics.